Description

 </form>

-The format returned by $request->file() is similar to the following:
+The format returned by $request->file() is similar to:

 array (